This page has been put together using Qld road rules legislation as of 2009.

-It is designed to help you know the road rules and do the right thing.
+It is designed to help you know and obey the road rules.

 Not to justify bad driving behaviours.